This post isn’t about me, Ellis, obviously. I am the young, spry prince of the house.

 Unfortunately, I have noticed some of my siblings slowing down as they age.
 Unable to keep up with little ole me.

-Even as they age I don’t want any of them missing out on climbing and playing.
+Even as they age, I don’t want any of them to miss out on climbing and playing.

 Height and steps for ease aren’t really considered.

 However, if you are looking for a new tree, you might want to get one that will consider their aging bodies.